magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 * all the macros are confined in the `def.clj` source file are hosted in the `src/valip/predicates` directory.

 So far, so good.
-But what does it mean that `reader.clj` source file hosted in the `src/cljs` directory?
+But what does it mean that the `reader.clj` source file is hosted in the `src/cljs` directory?

 ## A smart trick by a smart guy